Open to opportunities Hi, I'm Ben Schippers

 I don't believe in scaling headcount.

-When one product grew 173% in users, we didn't hire 173% more people.
-We built systems—diagnostics, routing, self-service—that made the team 80% more efficient.
+When one product grew 173% in users over 18 months, we didn't hire 173% more people.
+We built systems—diagnostics, routing, self-service—that dramatically improved efficiency.
 More users, same-ish team, better outcomes.

 Support data is product signal.